mickelsonmichael/dev/books/PhoenixProject.md

 I've been reading _The Pheonix Project_ as part of a work book club at Nasdaq.
 These summaries will be used during the discussion to catch up individuals who didn't get a change to read or for me to review.

+## Review

+Overall, this book fell off pretty hard.
+It started really strong, pulling me in with a dramatic and exciting story and likeable characters.
+But as time went on I found that the more they piled on to the characters the less I seemed to care, and most of the characters ended up losing their new-toy shine.
+The lessons began to feel like I was being spoonfed, but in the most roundabout way; they almost would have been better off being told by an omnipotent narrator instead of by the "guru" Erik, who served as glorified exposition and a "Superman" character who has no flaws beyond personality traits.
+I also found myself becoming irritated with how incorrect the dates in the book became; for a book where every day is important and every chapter starts with the date, it sure does fudge the timeline a lot.
+For an example, in Chapter 24, John calls Erik on a Saturday and meets him at a bar that night.
+The next morning, John teslls Bill to prepare for a meeting with Dick "tomorrow" (Monday).
+The next chapter, 25, then proclaims that the date is "Tuesday, October 14) but starts the first sentence with "The next morning at 7:50am" (which would be a Monday according to the last chapter).
+This happends often and is extremely confusing if trying to follow an accurate account as I've done for this summary.

+# Summaries

 ## Part 1

 ### Chapter 7 - Friday, September 5